Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: RELATED WORK

 \subsection{Network Centrality based Solutions}

-The solutions based on network centrality aim to discover the nodes located at advantageous positions.
-Tang et al. \cite{tang2012inferring} proposed a two-step mechanism for discovering SHSs.
-For each node, the authors only considered the shortest path of length two while ignoring others.
-Rezvani et al. \cite{rezvani2015identifying} designed a solution for discovering SHS nodes based on inverse closeness centrality.
+The solutions based on network centrality aim to discover the nodes located at advantageous positions. \citet{tang2012inferring} proposed a two-step mechanism for discovering SHSs.
+For each node, the authors only considered the shortest path of length two while ignoring others. \citet{rezvani2015identifying} designed a solution for discovering SHS nodes based on inverse closeness centrality.
 The authors argued that removing SHSs from the network results in an increase in the shortest distance of the network.
 They further improved the solution and proposed a bounded inverse closeness centrality solution.
-Motivated by \cite{rezvani2015identifying}, Xu et al. \cite{xu2017efficient} proposed an efficient solution for discovering SHSs.
+Motivated by~\citet{rezvani2015identifying}, \citet{xu2017efficient} proposed an efficient solution for discovering SHSs.
 The solution does not require any community information.
-In addition, the authors claim that their algorithm is able to capture the features of SHSs with high accuracy.
-Ding et al. \cite{ding2016method} proposed V-Constraint for discovering SHSs.
-The author used node features such as the degree of the node and various other topological features of the neighbors.
-Goel et al. \cite{goel2021maintenance} designed a decremental algorithm for discovering SHSs in dynamic networks.
-The authors reuse the previous knowledge to discover SHSs for the current network to avoid unnecessary recomputations.
-Zhang et al. \cite{zhang2020finding} designed a community forest model to detect SHSs.
-The authors argued that local features might not be suitable for discovering spanner nodes in the network.
+In addition, the authors claim that their algorithm is able to capture the features of SHSs with high accuracy. \citet{ding2016method} proposed V-Constraint for discovering SHSs.
+The author used node features such as the degree of the node and various other topological features of the neighbors. \citet{goel2021maintenance} designed a decremental algorithm for discovering SHSs in dynamic networks.
+The authors reuse the previous knowledge to discover SHSs for the current network to avoid unnecessary recomputations. \citet{zhang2020finding} designed a community forest model to detect SHSs.
+The authors argued that local features might not be suitable for discovering spanner nodes in the network. {\citet{maier2021saturated} proposed a centrality measure in a graph called saturated BC sets, to identify a group of nodes that exhibit control over information flow in a graph.
+The authors defined saturated BC sets as the set of nodes with maximal BC than any other set of nodes.
+The authors proposed an algorithm to detect sets of nodes that exhibit high control over information flow while minimizing set size.
+The author aims to find a set of nodes such that their collective BC is greater than the BC of any proper subset and is smaller or equal to the BC of any possible superset.
+In contrast, we aim to find the top-$k$ node with the highest BC, and hence we focus on the individual node's BC score rather than the top-$k$ node's collective BC score.}